apache/iceberg/docs/spark/spark-queries.md

 {{< hint info >}}
 For Spark 2.4, use the `DataFrameReader` API to [inspect tables](#inspecting-with-dataframes).

-For Spark 3, prior to 3.2, the Spark session catalog (`spark_catalog`) does not support table names with multipart identifiers such as `catalog.database.table.metadata`.
-To work around this, for querying metadata tables, configure a different catalog that uses the Iceberg `SparkCatalog` class, or use the Spark `DataFrameReader` API.
-From Spark 3.2 onwards, the session catalog supports table names with multipart identifiers.
+For Spark 3, prior to 3.2, the Spark [session catalog](../spark-configuration#replacing-the-session-catalog) does not support table names with multipart identifiers such as `catalog.database.table.metadata`.
+As a workaround, configure a catalog that uses `org.apache.iceberg.spark.SparkCatalog`, or use the Spark `DataFrameReader` API.
 {{< /hint >}}

 ### History